BrandonRicks/CS-340-Client-Server-Development/README.md

 ### Client-side dashboard was created with Jupyter Notebook (https://jupyter.org/).

 *Jupyter Notebook is part IDE, part data science environment.
-It supports many languages, and as a web source application, offers easy-of-use and access as a web tool.*
+It supports many languages, and as a web source application, offers ease-of-use and access as a web tool.*

 ### Maps, graphs, and UI were created with Plotly and Dash (https://plotly.com/)